telekom/oscake-documentation/docs/configuration.md

 ## Configuration of the "OSCake"-Reporter

 ### Commandline options
 In order to keep the output volume in the \*oscc file as concise as possible, the `dependency-granularity`can be set.
-It defines the tree level of package dependencies and restricts the packages concerning their level (mainly used for verification reasons).
+It defines the tree level of package dependencies and restricts the packages concerning to their level (mainly used for verification reasons).

 `-O OSCake=dependency-granularity=[level]`